Jire/Abendigo/README.md

 **IMPORTANT:** We have created a brand new improved cheat! https://github.com/Jire/Charlatano

+Please use Charlatano, as Abendigo is no longer maintained nor supported.

 # Abendigo
 A free as in both freedom and free beer game modding platform using Kotlin on the JVM.